drussel4/Vector-Embeddings/README.md

 <h3 align="left">Vector Embeddings</h3>
   <p align="left">
     The goal of this analysis is to identify a news story's traction.
 After initial publish, what other outlets pick up the story?
 Do they regurgitate the article word-for-word, or rewrite and reference?
-What is the audience of the distributed story, do the subsequent outlets draw traffic back to the original article?
+What is the size of the audience of the distributed story?
+Do the subsequent outlets draw traffic back to the original article?
+Are the sources credible, or do they have a history of spreading mis- or disinformation?
 And what, if any, relationship is there between the original publisher and subsequent sites?
   </p>
   <p align="left">
     This project sets out to begin answering those questions by using vector embeddings.
 Vector embeddings are a NLP method for calculating the similarity of two documents, or sentences.
 With a well-trained model, they allow us to measure the similarity between large batches of text, suggest the natural completion of a sentence, and more.